AmandaKhol/DLT-Blockchain/README.md

 ## How to run the code

-We recommend using an IDE like PyCharm to run the code.

 1. To start a blockchain node, go to blockchain folder and execute the command below:
     ```python
     python server_api.py -p 5000